 Dir.
 Dale John Allen (UK)

 Dale John Allen’s Don’t Blame Jack is perhaps the jewel in the crown of BOF20 shining as a sharp, poetically lyrical, powerhouse short.
-Opening with brutal narration from lead Jordan Tweedle, the short delves into the mental health struggles of young gay writer Jack.
+Opening with brutal narration from lead Jordan Tweddle, the short delves into the mental health struggles of young gay writer Jack.
 Taking new medication, Jack desperately searches for a way to replicate the adrenaline-fuelled manic highs he’s given up.
 Finding an initial sexual rush in a romantic encounter with Frank, this makes part of an emotional catharsis that Jack goes through as the short progresses.
-Tweedle’s performance is raw and unflinching capturing Jack’s struggles in a naturalistic, authentic way.
+Tweddle’s performance is raw and unflinching capturing Jack’s struggles in a naturalistic, authentic way.
 Paired with stunning sexually-charged imagery and poetic seaside locations, Don’t Blame Jack is an enthralling watch in both its visuals and narrative.